FAQ FOR 2021 ONLINE AUCTION AND SALE

 PAYMENT: All art purchases require payment in full the night of the sale.
 If you are the winner of a silent auction piece but do not pay the night of the sale, we will call you to finalize the sale within 3 days.
 By writing your name on the bid sheet, you have entered in an agreement to purchase the piece if you are the winner.

-SALES TAX: Due to Colorado sales tax law, we must charge Denver tax on ALL art purchases (8.31%).
+SALES TAX: Due to Colorado sales tax law, we must charge the combined Denver tax on ALL art purchases (8.81%).
 All artwork purchases are subject to sales tax.

 SHIPPING & DELIVERY: We can no longer provide shipping or delivery; however, we will have a delivery company on site so that purchasers can contract directly with them for these services.
 If your works need to be shipped, you can arrange for your own service or we will utilize FedEx, UPS, or another applicable service and charge you the shipping fee.